stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 - Include namespaces in the template name, such as your company and your team.
 - Include a unique identifier for the template.
 - Use the same name for the answers file and the repository.
-- Always use the file extension `.yaml`, so that the file as a YAML file.
+- Always use the file extension `.yaml`, so that the file is identified as a YAML file.

 For example, you could name the answers file for a Copier template for AWS Lambda projects as `.copier-answers-mycompany-myteam-aws-lambda-py.yaml`, so that the template has the namespaces `mycompany` and `myteam`